Flags of the 17 autonomous regions of Spain, with the national Spanish and EU flags at the center,

 As a result, a company may have to have 17 different licenses or manufacture 17 different models of a single product to meet regional requirements, thereby undermining the constitutional precept that all goods and services should be allowed to circulate freely around the country.

 But now, at last, the central government is putting an end to the anomalous situation.
-This summer the Ley de Garantía de Unidad de Mercado (Law that Guarantees Market Unity) is expected to go into effect.
+This summer the Ley de Garantía de Unidad de Mercado (Law of Market Unity Guarantee) is expected to go into effect.

 Broadly speaking, under this new law a company will need just one license to operate anywhere and everywhere in Spain.
 A license that is obtained in one region to, say, manufacture a product, will be valid in the rest of the other regions.

-Companies, specially the small and medium that need/want to expand, are waiting to see what will ACTUALLY happen come summer.
+Companies, especially the small and medium that need/want to expand, are waiting to see what will ACTUALLY happen come summer.